Sinaitakala Fakafanua

-Princess Sinaitakala Tukuʻaho (née Sinaitakala Tu'imatamoana 'i Fanakavakilangi Fakafānua; 20 March 1987) is a Tongan royal and wife of the Crown Prince of Tonga, Tupoutoʻa ʻUlukalala, whom she married on 12 July 2012.
+Princess Sinaitakala Tukuʻaho (née Sinaitakala Tu'imatamoana 'i Fanakavakilangi Fakafānua; 20 March 1987) is a Tongan royal and the wife of the Crown Prince of Tonga, Tupoutoʻa ʻUlukalala, her second cousin, whom she married on 12 July 2012.

 Family

-Princess Sinaitakala is the daughter of late Kinikinilau Tūtoatasi, 7th Lord Fakafānua and estate holder of Ma'ufanga, and Princess Sinaitakala 'Ofeina-'e-he-Langi Fakafānua.
+Princess Sinaitakala is the daughter of late Kinikinilau Tūtoatasi, 7th Lord Fakafānua and estate holder of Ma'ufanga, and Princess Sinaitakala ʻOfeina ʻe he Langi, Lady Fakafānua.
 She has two brothers, current 8th Lord Fakafānua, Fatafehi Kinikinilau Lolomānaʻia and Fakaola mei Langi ʻItafuaʻatonga Tūtoatasi Fakafānua.

-Through her mother, she is a member of the Tongan royal family and, of her own right, in line to the country's throne.
+Through her mother, she is a member of the Tongan royal family and, of her right, in line to the country's throne.

 Marriage

 Controversy

 The marriage caused controversy in Tonga, since Fakafānua and Crown Prince Tupoutoʻa ʻUlukalala are double second cousins.
 That is, her parents are each the first cousin of the King: